-The Company has pledged all its bank accounts under the requirements of a bank loan "A".
+The Group has pledged all its bank accounts under the requirements of a bank loan "A".
+These accounts will be used for collection of cash from accounts receivable plus any insurance claims payable to the Group in relation to insurance against losses and potential damages.

-The Company's exposure to Interest rate risk and the sensitivity analysis of all financial assets and liabilities are stated in Note 24.
+The Group's exposure to Interest rate risk and the sensitivity analysis of all financial assets and liabilities are stated in Note 24.